Malpelo Island Scuba Diving Expedition – Conservation & Adventure

 Schools of Eagle Rays

-Malpelo Island is home to some of the biggest populations of Eagle rays in the world, due to the strong currents that bring in an abundance of plankton, which is their main food source.
-The island’s unique underwater topography also provides a perfect habitat for these majestic creatures.
+Eagle Rays (Myliobatidae): Malpelo Island is home to some of the biggest populations of Eagle rays in the world, due to the strong currents that bring in an abundance of plankton, which is their main food source.
+These graceful creatures, with their distinctive wing-like pectoral fins, are often spotted gliding effortlessly through the clear waters surrounding the island.
+Divers can witness the captivating sight of eagle rays cruising along the submerged cliffs and coral reefs.

 The best time to visit Malpelo Island for diving